blaulaub/kata.args.java/iteration-1/README.md

 - commit timer: how long ago was my last (local) commit or my last (public) push; have I got stuck or delayed?
+  - timer reset when:
+    1. committing
+    2. resetting
+  - what about stashing?